By Tim Lambert

-Jadwiga was born about 1373.
+Jadwiga was born in about 1373.
 Her father was king of both Hungary and Poland but after his death, the two kingdoms split.
 The Poles agreed to accept Jadwiga as their queen.
-However, on 16 October 1384, she was crowned king of Poland to make it clear that she ruled Poland in her own right and she was not just a queen through marriage.
+However, on 16 October 1384, she was crowned king of Poland to make it clear that she ruled Poland in her own right and that she was not just a queen through marriage.
 In 1386 she married Jogaila Grand Duke of Lithuania and the two countries became allies.
 However, Jadwiga died in 1399.

 Isabel, Queen of Spain

 Isabel was born in 1451.
 In she married 1469 Ferdinand, heir of Aragon.
 Isabel became Queen of Castile in 1474 and Ferdinand became king of Aragon in 1479.
 In 1482 they began a war against Granada, the last Muslim stronghold in Spain.
 Granada surrendered in 1492.
 Then in 1512, Navarre was absorbed and Spain became a united country In 1492 the king and queen ordered all Jews to convert to Christianity or leave Spain.
 Many chose to leave.
 Ferdinand and Isabel decided to finance an expedition by Christopher Columbus.
 He believed he could reach Asia by sailing across the Atlantic.
 However, Columbus underestimated the size of the earth and landed in the West Indies.

 Women Rulers 1500-1800

 Mary, Queen of England

 Mary Tudor was Henry VIII and Catherine of Aragon’s daughter.
 Mary was born on 18 February 1516.
-As a child she was well educated.
+When she was a child she was well-educated.

 Amina was the queen of Zazzau in what is now Nigeria.
 She was born c.
 1553 and died c.
 1610.

 Elizabeth, Queen of England